 -

-Investment in AI as a national development priority, including through promoting digital and energy infrastructures, national AI R&D and startup investment, and cloud-first policies in government agencies and firms.
+Infrastructure: Investing in high-speed, reliable digital connectivity and data centers, including through promoting digital and energy infrastructures and cloud-first policies among government agencies and firms.

 -